Finding solutions today for

 There will be a fitting celebration!

-You are a team player, inquisitive, visionary, self-disciplined, reliable and you get results.
-You are fluent in business English.
+You are a team player, inquisitive, visionary, self-disciplined, reliable, and work for results.
+Importantly, you are fluent in business English.

-We look forward to receiving your application, samples of your work or references and, above all, your personal story about why you want to work in the QLab!
-Send your application to email@example.com before December 19th, 2021, and you will hear from us in the last week of September latest if you will join us on our journey.
+We’re looking forward to receiving your application, samples of your work or references, and, above all, your personal story about why you want to work in the QLab!

-Please note: Our get-to-know-us meetings will take place online on January 3rd and 4th, 2022.
+Please note: Our get-to-know-you meetings will be held online on May 24th, 2022.

 As we address curious people worldwide, your involvement will be remote, so you must bring your own device!